Finale Ligure Marina railway station

 Finale Ligure Marina railway station (Stazione di Finale Ligure Marina) serves the town of Finale Ligure, in the Liguria region, northwestern Italy.
 Opened in 1872, it forms part of the Genoa–Ventimiglia railway.
 The train services are operated by Trenitalia.

 History

 The station was called Finalmarina until 1927 when its name was changed to Finale Ligure Marina.
 The station building was designed by Roberto Narducci and was built in 1938.

 Train services

-The station is served by the following service(s):
+The station is served by the following train service(s):